 - Kerrigan should always use her Basic Abilities wisely in order to conserve Mana.

 - In fights, always use Impaling Blades and Primal Grasp together.
 Use Primal Grasp to pull enemies into Impaling Blades' area-of-effect.

 - Primal Grasp will always pull enemies the same distance.
 Take this into account when placing Impaling Blades.

-- Ravage can be used on enemy Structures or summoned creatures to close the gap between enemy Heroes or to retreat from a compromised position.
+- Ravage can be used on enemy Structures or Summons to close the gap between enemy Heroes or to retreat from a compromised position.

 - Kerrigan excels with allied Heroes that can follow-up on her burst damage and crowd-control, however is weak against enemy teams with a strong frontline and lots of lockdown.